errantsky/Causal-Inference-Assignments/README.md

 Homework 3: Looks into ["Counting and Exploring Sizes of Markov Equivalence Classes of Directed Acyclic Graphs"](https://jmlr.csail.mit.edu/papers/volume16/he15a/he15a.pdf) by He et al.

+Homework 4: A presentation on using Causal Inference in Algorithmic Fairness